cofacts/media-manager/README.md

 ### Search for files: `mediaManager.query()`

-It can return multiple search hit for images; one hit (exact match) for videos, audios or other formats.
+`mediaManager.query()` takes the URL of the query image as the input, and returns the search result.

-TODO: return value of search hits
+The search result may multiple search hits for similar images; one hit (exact match) for other formats.

-Image file with multiple hits
+For how image similarity works, please refer to [the wiki](https://github.com/cofacts/media-manager/wiki/Media-Manager-Design).

 ### Upload files: `mediaManager.insert()`